Mkikii/freelancer-project-tracker/README.md

 - **Project**: Linked to clients, with custom rates and deadlines.
 - **TimeEntry**: Logs hours worked per project and calculates earnings.

+The database is created automatically using SQLAlchemy ORM when the application runs.
+No manual migrations are required.

 ---

 ## Features